JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 Currently, I develop software for {{< staticref "https://theluminositylab.com/" "newtab" >}}The Luminosity Lab{{< /staticref >}} by working part-time.
 Prior to joining ASU, I worked as a Software Engineer at {{< staticref "https://pirimidtech.com/" "newtab" >}}Pirimid Fintech{{< /staticref >}}, where I developed an e-KYC system from scratch.
 I have also contributed to an Open Source repository named {{< staticref "https://habitica.com/" "newtab" >}}Habitica{{< /staticref >}}, and interned at a US-based MNC named {{< staticref "https://maqsoftware.com/" "newtab" >}}MAQ Software{{< /staticref >}} where I started my journey of full-stack development.

-Apart from the technical stuff, I like to read, work out, go for hikes, cook new recipes, and travel and explore new places.
+Apart from the technical stuff, I like to read non-fiction, work out, go for hikes, cook new recipes, and travel and explore new places.
 I am always excited to meet new people; so if you're reading this, hit me up!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->